Annual Exams & Vaccinations

 Fecal Check & Deworming

 There are numerous parasites that are present in the environment.
 Your pets may be exposed to these without you even knowing it.
-Therefore, we recommend regular fecal checks and deworming as necessary.
+Dog parks, doggie daycare facilities and other places where lots of dogs are present can be breeding grounds for parasites.
+Therefore, we recommend regular fecal checks and deworming as necessary, especially if your pet visits such places frequently.

 American Heritage Animal Hospital maintains a full service laboratory in which we can perform everything from basic tests like fecals, heartworm tests, and Feline Leukemia/Feline Aids Tests, as well as more in depth diagnostics such as complete blood counts, chemistry profiles, electrolytes, urinalysis, cytology evaluations, thyroid levels, and phenobarbital levels.
 In most cases, we will have the results of these tests within 20-30 minutes.